SebastianMaciel/react-minimalist-form/README.md

 🔄 Reset Support: Easily reset form values to their initial state or new defaults.

 🧹 `resetField` to restore any field to its initial value.
-🚫 `clearErrors` to remove validation messages.
+🚫 `clearErrors` to remove validation messages (supports nested paths).
 ⏳ `isSubmitting` flag while the submit callback runs.

 🪶 Lightweight: No unnecessary overhead, just what you need for managing form state in React.